An apple a day keeps the doctor away.

 The fiber found in apples – soluble fiber – protects heart health by helping to lower bad cholesterol levels, which we know is a precursor to heart disease (4).

 If you want to lower your risk of developing type 2 diabetes by 28%, eating apples will do just that (5).

 The soluble fiber content in apples helps to maintain blood glucose levels.
-This is fantastic news as raised levels are the biggest risk factors for diabetes.
+This is fantastic news as raised levels are the biggest risk factor for diabetes.

 Fiber can also leave one satiated after a meal.

 Being high in fiber, apples can leave you feeling fuller for longer.
 This can then prevent you from eating too much in one day, which then translates to better weight management.
 In fact, a study published in the journal Nutrition revealed how eating apples increases your chances of losing weight.

 If you’re looking to incorporate more fruit into your diet, apples are the perfect place to start.
 Don’t shy away from enjoying the fruit with its skin – just be sure to purchase organic apples as they will be free of pesticides.

 You can add a few slices to your morning yogurt, or enjoy it later in the day as a filling snack.

 While we’ve mentioned all the health benefits that come with eating apples, we forgot to mention how they’re also the main ingredient for apple cider vinegar.
 This vinegar has taken the health community by storm and for good reason.
 Click here for more on the world’s favorite natural remedies.